10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles120

 The 860v15 comes in 6E width — the widest option on any stability shoe I’ve tested.
 My flat feet splay 5–7mm wider under running load than when standing, and the 4E fit accommodates that perfectly without my foot sliding laterally.
-If you’ve been sizing up to fit your flat feet and getting blisters, this is your solution.
+If you deal with blisters from tight fits, or if your arch collapse pushes your big toe outward causing bunion pain, the 860v15’s 4E/6E platform is a genuine fix.

 What I appreciate about the Stability Plane™: it replaces the old medial post with dual-density foam — a firmer base layer creates a guiding wedge that controls pronation without the rigid “wall” feel.
 After 120 miles, the geometry holds up well.
 The Fresh Foam cushioning is softer than the GT-2000 but firmer than the Kayano.
 See my wide feet guide for more width options.